MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/optimize_windows_dockerfile.md

     Remove-Item c:\vcredist_x86.exe -Force
 ```

 To contrast, here are the same actions broken down into two RUN instructions.
-In this case each RUN instruction is cached in a layer, and only those that have changed will need to re-run on subsequent Dockerfile builds.
+In this case each RUN instruction is cached in a contianer image layer, and only those that have changed will need to re-run on subsequent Dockerfile builds.

 > The docker engine consumes a Dockerfile from the top to the bottom.
 As soon as any change is detected, all remaining actions will be re-run.
 Because of this, place all frequently changing actions towards the bottom of the Dockerfile.